Mostafa-M-Rezaee/SHG__Second_Harmonic_Generation/README.md

 we can effectively integrate heat considerations into electromagnetic equations, thereby advancing our comprehension of how thermal effects impact the efficiency of nonlinear optical phenomena.

 ## 10.1.
 Methodology - Analytical
-Analytical approaches are similarly challenging due to the complexity of the coupled field, heat, and phase equations governing SHG, as shown below:
+Analytical approaches are similarly challenging due to the complexity of the coupled electromagnetic field, heat, and phase equations governing SHG, as shown below:

 $$
 \begin{aligned}